NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

     Attachment files are named as {conversationId}_{documentId} where documentId is the name of the file which includes an extension.
     ConversationId - Task conversation ID
 Configuration:
-    The app uses a number of attempts to upload attachemnts.
-It is congired in retry policy.
+    The app uses a number of attempts to upload attachments.
+It is configured in retry policy.
-    Generated stored attachments will be available for 60 min to be downloaded, after this time limit the download link will be invalidated though no files will be deleted from S3 bucket.
+    Generated stored attachments will be available for 60 min to be downloaded, after this time limit the download link will be invalidated although no files will be deleted from S3 bucket.

 ## AWS daisy chaining example